Andrea Feathers is an associate in the Business Trial Practice Group in the firm’s Los Angeles office.

 Areas of Practice

-Andrea specializes in complex commercial litigation in state and federal court.
-Her practice includes breach of contract litigation, business torts, healthcare, media law, environmental regulation, class action defense and shareholder derivative actions.
+Andrea specializes in complex commercial litigation.
+Her practice includes breach of contract litigation, business torts, healthcare, media law, environmental litigation, class action defense and shareholder derivative actions.

-In the healthcare area, she has represented health plans in ERISA single plaintiff litigation and class actions.
+In the healthcare area, she has defended hospitals in class action litigation and represented health plans in ERISA single plaintiff litigation and class actions.

 In her media defense practice, she counsels clients regarding defamation law, privacy law, access to public records and related issues.